 Staff recruitment and students

 The Principal Investigator (PI) should inform the funder if anyone employed on the research project is on long-term sick leave.
-The funder may be willing to put the project in abeyance and re-commence the project when the employee returns.
+If justifiable, the funder may consider putting the project in abeyance until the employee returns.
+Please see the College's guidance on sickness absence

 - Promotion to a new salary grade